Frequently Asked Questions

 “Manager only - must be at least one worker (2 MPI tasks)” when running with multiprocessing and multiple workers specified.

-If your calling script code was recently switched from MPI to multiprocessing,
+If your code was recently switched from MPI to multiprocessing,

 make sure that